Quantum cryptography beyond key distribution: theory and experiment: Tools for quantum cryptography

 \subsection{Conjugate coding}

 The method of conjugate coding was introduced by Stephen Wiesner, opening the entire field of quantum cryptography \cite{Wie:acm83}.
 It harnesses the uncertainty principle to provide security guarantees that only assume the validity of quantum theory.
-As a brief reminder, the uncertainty principle applies to pairs of conjugate variables $(x_1,x_2)$ describing two measurable properties of a quantum system.
+As a reminder, the uncertainty principle applies to pairs of conjugate variables $(x_1,x_2)$ describing two measurable properties of a quantum system.
 It states that decreasing the uncertainty on the value of $x_1$ increases the uncertainty on the value of $x_2$, and vice-versa.
 This can be captured by the bound

-where $\Delta x_i$ is the uncertainty (variance) of observable $x_i$ and $C$ is a positive constant, whose value depends on the specific uncertainty relation considered.
+where $\Delta x_i$ is the uncertainty (standard deviation) of observable $x_i$ and $C$ is a positive constant, whose value depends on the specific uncertainty relation considered.
 Examples of this law apply to position and momentum, time and energy, and phase and photon number in quantum mechanics.

 In quantum cryptography with discrete variables, the uncertainty of interest relates to measurements performed in conjugate bases described by the Pauli $X$, $Y$ and $Z$ operators.
 These describe observables such as photonic polarization, particle spin, spatial and temporal modes, etc. Labeling the eigenstates of the Pauli $Z$ operator as $\ket{0}$ and $\ket{1}$, we may express the eigenstates of the $X$ operator as